Ovid/openshift-perl/README.md

 on OpenShift Express.
 The Dancer project name used in this repo is 'openshift' but you can feel free to change it.

-You can delete the database from your git repo after the first push (you probably should for security).
-On subsequent pushes, a 'python manage.py syncdb' is executed to make sure that any models you added are created in the DB.
-If you do anything that requires an alter table, you could add the alter statements in GIT_ROOT/.openshift/action_hooks/alter and then use GIT_ROOT/.openshift/action_hooks/build to execute that script (make susre to back up your database w/ rhc-snapshot first :) )

 Running on OpenShift
 ----------------------------